 FieldDoc is the online platform restoration funders and professionals use to manage and visualize progress for their work.
-Via a user-friendly interface, stakeholders map their efforts and track progress across projects, with the ability focus in on work at specific site locations and for specific conservation practices while also offering a high-level view across projects.
+Via a user-friendly interface, stakeholders map their efforts and track progress across projects, with the ability focus in on work for specific conservation practices while also offering a high-level view across projects.

 How this plays out is quite simple.
-A user that is applying for funding via a FieldDoc supported grant program will enter all of their project information as a distinct project in FIeldDoc.
-The project information includes general project details, project locations, and proposed practices to be implemented.
-What's more, the prospective grantee
+A user that is applying for funding via a FieldDoc supported grant program will enter all of their project information as a distinct project in FieldDoc.
+The project information includes general project details, practice locations, and proposed practices to be implemented.

 The FieldDoc Platform is designed to help you

-- Plan, implement, and monitor best management practices (BMPs) associated with your restoration sites and projects
+Plan, implement, and monitor best management practices (BMPs) associated with your restoration sites and projects; and

 Interacting with FieldDoc’s restoration project management tools ensures your organization’s on-the-ground progress will be made instantly available in a variety of open formats for your own internal tracking purposes as well as for grant reporting.